Retiree Health Plans

-To ensure a timely and streamlined transition of your health coverage, it is recommended that you complete the process 31 days prior to your retirement if you are under age 65 and 90 days prior to your retirement if you are over age 65.
+To ensure a timely and streamlined transition of your health coverage, we recommend that you complete the enrollment process 31 days prior to your retirement if you are under age 65, or 90 days prior to your retirement if you are over age 65.

-For more information about eligibility and enrollment please review the Retiree Health Insurance Plan document.
-This document will be updated by December 2017 to reflect the plan provisions effective January 1, 2018.
+For more information about eligibility and enrollment please review the Retiree Health Plan Document.

 If You Retire Before Age 65

 If you are under age 65 and eligible for Retiree Health Coverage, you may enroll yourself and your eligible family members in the same Tufts University Health Plan in which you are currently enrolled.
-Effective January 1, 2018 under age 65 retirees will have a one-time option to opt out of enrolling in the retiree health plan and opt back in within 31 days of their 65th birthday by contacting a representative at OneExchange at 1-844-353-0772.
-OneExchange is a private Medicare exchange that Tufts University partners with to provide over-age-65 retiree health coverage.
+Once enrolled, Tufts Health Plan will issue new ID cards with retiree group information.

 If You Retire After Age 65

-Effective January 1, 2018, if you retire at age 65 or older, enrollment in an over-age-65 health plan will be administered through OneExchange, a private Medicare exchange.
-Enrollment in Medicare Part A and Medicare Part B is required prior to selecting a health plan through OneExchange.
+If you retire at age 65 or older, your health plan will be administered through ViaBenefits.
+You must enroll in Medicare Part A and Medicare Part B before you can select a health plan through ViaBenefits.

-If you do not plan to retire and remain actively working, you do not need to enroll in Medicare when you turn age 65.
+If you plan to continue working, you do not need to enroll in Medicare when you turn 65.
 You may, however, wish to enroll in Medicare Part A, which is usually provided at no cost to you.
 Social Security provides a Retirement Benefits booklet that can help you enroll in Medicare Part A online.

-If you meet the age and service requirement as noted above AND you were hired prior to January 1, 1994, you will be eligible for a university contribution under the Retiree Health Plan when you retire.
-If you were hired January 1, 1994 or after, and you meet the age and service requirements, you are eligible to participate and will pay the entire cost for your health coverage.
+If you meet the age and service requirement above AND you were hired before January 1, 1994, you will be eligible for a university contribution under the Retiree Health Plan when you retire.
+If you were hired on January 1, 1994 or after and you meet the age and service requirements, you are eligible to participate and will pay the entire cost for your health coverage.

 Under Age 65

-If you retire and are under age 65, enrollment in a Tufts University health plan is required to receive the university contribution.
-Effective January 1, 2018, if you retire and are under age 65, you will have a one-time option to opt out of the retiree health plan at retirement.
-You must contact OneExchange to opt back in within 31 days of your 65th birthday to enroll in and over-age-65 health plan through OneExchange to qualify for the university contribution.
+If you are eligible for the university contribution and retire under age 65, you must enroll in a Tufts University health plan in order to receive the contribution.
+You will have a one-time option to opt out of the retiree health plan until you turn 65.
+You must contact ViaBenefits to opt back in to the health plan for retirees older than 65 within 31 days of your 65th birthday to qualify for the university contribution.